-Fixed period exclusion will be considered if a particular offence or offences are deserving of such disciplinary action.
-Following any fixed period exclusion each student will have a re-integration meeting with a senior member of the Pastoral Team.
+Suspensions will be considered if a particular offence or offences are deserving of such disciplinary action.
+Following any suspension each student will have a re-integration meeting with a senior member of the Pastoral Team.
 Parents will be invited to attend a meeting to discuss the exclusion.
-Following the re-admission of the student to school appropriate strategies and interventions will be considered in order to help avoid a repeat of the behaviours which lead to the fixed period exclusion.
+Following the re-admission of the student to school appropriate strategies and interventions will be considered in order to help avoid a repeat of the behaviours which lead to the suspension.

-Depending upon the severity of a particular offence, a student may be excluded for any (appropriate) number of days.
+Depending upon the severity of a particular offence, a student may be suspended for any (appropriate) number of days.

-• Permanent exclusion
+Permanent exclusion